abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

 This has the benefit that existing code doesn't have to be changed.

-This is often a good idea.
-But there are some questions about the specific case here.
+This is often a good idea, but there are some questions about the specific case here.

 The effect of this new syntax would be, that the standard would effectively